alex-truby/blog/content/posts/my-first-post.md

 And so, this website was born!

 While I do have a rough plan, I'm not quite sure yet where this website will go.
-I do know that it's initaial purpose will be to allow me to share my personal interests and projects with those who find their way to these pages.
+I do know that it's initial purpose will be to allow me to share my personal interests and projects with those who find their way to these pages.

 Much of my content will focus on environmental explorations through technology.
 There will likely